bonitasoft/bonita-continuous-delivery-doc/md/custom_init.md

-# Bonita Container Custom Initialization
+# How to customize the Bonita container using initialization scripts

 The Bonita Docker container deployed by BCD can be further customized thanks to a custom initialization mechanism.